Can you rent out your car?

-- Each time your car is returned, do a thorough inspection for any damage so that you can document and report accordingly to the agency as soon as possible.
+You'll be notified when your car is requested, and you'll either confirm or deny service and coordinate drop-off and return directly with the borrower.
+Each time your car is returned, do a thorough inspection for any damage so you can document and report issues to the agency as soon as possible.